Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## Commands

-> *Command handlers are functions defined into their own file in the `Commands` directory.
-> This makes it easier to reload a specific command while debugging.*
+> Network communication between the client and server are done using commands.

 > ## Sending Commands
 >
-> Both `Client` & `Server` object have the method `SendCommand`.
+> Both `Client` & `Server` object have a method `SendCommand`.
 >
 > To send a command from a client to the server, use ```Client.SendComand("MyCommand", {})```
 >